erinbai01/capstone/README.md

-## FAVORITA STORE SALES PREDICTION
+## STORE SALES PREDICTION

 ### Executive Summary

-- Favorita is one of the largest supermarket chains in Ecuador, known for its extensive selection of groceries, household items, and other goods.
+- The business is one of the largest supermarket chains in South America, known for its extensive selection of groceries, household items, and other goods.
 - Given past sales data of different categories and stores, this project focused on predicting the sales units of the main categories in stores located in the capital city.
-- The business goal is to help improve customer experience and control costs.
+- The goal is to help improve customer experience and control costs.
 - Three models were applied: Random Forest, Linear Regression, and Decision Tree.
 Random Forest outperformed the other two models.
 Manual tuning and GridSearchCV were used for hyperparameter fine-tuning of advanced models.
 All three models proved to be robust.